Stanley Dance: Postwar Britain (1946–59)

 Dance and Oakley married in January 1947, and resided in England until moving to Connecticut in 1959.
 They made a lengthy trip to the US and Canada in the fall of 1946, both to re-connect with American bands as well as to meet her family.
-He began writing a monthly column about the jazz milleu for Jazz Journal, beginning in its first issue in 1948 until his death in 1999; while he often wrote for other publications, he only discussed his personal opinions in that column.
+He began writing a monthly column about the jazz milieu for Jazz Journal, beginning in its first issue in 1948 until his death in 1999; while he often wrote for other publications, he only discussed his personal opinions in that column.
 He continued to run the family business (his main source of income), as well.

 During the 1950s, he coined the term mainstream to describe those in between revivalist Dixieland and modern bebop, concentrating on black musicians.
 In 1958, Decca's Felsted Records commissioned Dance to produce a series of New York recordings of Coleman Hawkins, Cozy Cole/Earl Hines, Billy Strayhorn/Johnny Hodges, Buddy Tate, and several others, which were released under the collective title "Mainstream Jazz".

 Oakley, however, was unhappy tied to their home.
 Raising four children in a 400-year-old house in a Home Counties town, unaccustomed to the English climate, she sorely missed her friends and her active working life.
 In their late forties, the Dances sold their English businesses and moved overseas to a house owned by her father in the Rowayton village – the 6th District of Norwalk, Connecticut – 40 miles from Manhattan.
 There they would try to make a living around their interests in jazz.